hsirig/Java-and-Network-Programming/README.md

 Java-and-Network-Programming
 ============================

-A collection of .java programs - Console, Applet and Socket Oriented programs
+A collection of Console, Applet and Socket Oriented programs in Java